Sewer56/Reloaded-Mod-Loader/Documents/Writing Reloaded Code Mods Quick Tour.md

 ## Introduction

-The following is a small, quick, non-exhaustive tool to help some of you fellow programmers getting started with developing some simple modifications - providing an introduction to developing mods with Reloaded.
-The following serves as a guide to help you get going, covering the basics and essentials.
+The following is a small, quick, non-exhaustive resource to help some of you fellow programmers getting started with developing some simple modifications - providing an introduction to developing mods with Reloaded.
+This serves as a guide to help you get going, covering the basics and essentials.

 This guide is intended to be read after [Reloaded for Programmers](https://github.com/sewer56lol/Reloaded-Mod-Loader/blob/master/Documents/Getting%20Started%20for%20Developers.md), it also assumes you have at least a small amount of experience with hacking games already.